madimoo/madimoo/README.md

 👋 **hi!**

-i'm a full time web dev from new zealand this is my personal page love learning new things and inspired by innovation and new ways of thinking
+this is my personal page

+love learning new things and inspired by innovation and new ways of thinking